 Research laboratory facilities are available and expanding.
 Residents are encouraged to participate, and there is a separate appointment available for a Research Fellowship.
-The laboratory, under the direction of Lillian B. Nanney, Ph.D., is focused to investigate growth factor mechanisms controlling skin molecular healing and hyper-proliferative disorders.
-The facilities include a histopathology lab, molecular biology lab, darkroom, microscope with computerized morphometry and small animal surgery area.
-Research opportunities for residents can also be arranged in the Surgical Research Lab (large animal surgery), electron microscopy, Gross Anatomy Laboratory (cadaver dissection), common resource facilities at the V.A., Research Facility, and at the Burn Center.
+The laboratory, under the direction of Lillian B. Nanney, Ph.D., is focused to investigate molecular mechanisms controlling cutaneous repair and regeneration in mice, pigs and humans.
+Wesley Thayer, M.D., Ph.D. directs a program that investigates novel approaches to the repair of peripheral nerves after injury.
+The facilities include a histopathology lab, molecular biology lab, microscope with computerized morphometry and small animal surgery area and tissue culture facilities.
+Research opportunities for residents can also be arranged across the broad spectrum of settings throughout the medical center.

 R. Bruce Shack, M.D., Director